Sure Dividend

 Illinois Tool Works is a high-quality company with an even better dividend growth stock.
 Its strategic growth plan is working well, and shareholders have been rewarded with rising dividends for over 50 years.

 The stock also has a decent 2.3% dividend yield, which could make it an appealing choice for long-term dividend growth investors.
-But the overvaluation of the stock at the current price means total returns are not high enough for a buy recommendation from Sure Dividend.
+However, the current stock price’s overvaluation means that total returns are not high enough to warrant a buy recommendation from Sure Dividend.

 Thanks for reading this article.
 Please send any feedback, corrections, or questions to support@suredividend.com.